Websites! You have to have one in 2020 otherwise, you can kiss those customers goodbye.

 Do a search in whichever industry you’re in and I’ll guarantee that your competitors have an online presence thanks to a website, social media channel, or another form of an online footprint.

 If you’re one of those vertical industries that is just so specific that you don’t have any direct competitors, then it’s still a good idea to have a website.
 You’ll be building your online presence and visibility with your customers before your new competitors enter the game.

 So, if your customers are online and your competitors are online, then where do you think your customers are going?

 You Need a Website to Appear on Searches

 When you type in “digital marketing services” on Google, Bing, or another search engine, what are your results?
 You’ll probably get something like this:

-Then results that look like this:
+Then, the results look like this: